AndreaHobby/BlackTIDES-BlackInDataWeek23/README.md

 <a name="FinalThoughts"/>

 ## Final Thoughts
-### Discuss any obstacles in developing the model and how you overcame them
+- Discuss any obstacles in developing the model and how you overcame them
+- Pros/Cons of each decision you made throughout the project and what you have learned overall from the project

 <a name="NextSteps"/>